textwire/textwire.github.io/versioned_docs/version-v2/language-elements/statements.md

 @end
 ```

-:::info
+:::info Else is optional
-The `@else` statement is optional and can be used to render content when the array is empty.
+The `@else` statement is optional and can be used to render content when the array is empty
 :::

 Inside of every `each` loop, you can optionally use a `loop` object to get the current index of the item or other data that is updated on every iteration.